Kathy Rose

-Katayoun (Kathy) Rose (born Katayoun Azarmi) is an Iranian-American jewelry designer, actress, and entrepreneur.
+Katayoun "Kathy" Rose (born Katayoun Azarmi) is an Iranian-American jewelry designer, actress, and entrepreneur.

 Biography

-Kathy Rose was born in Tehran, Iran and has lived in Los Angeles since 1978.
+Rose was born in Tehran, Iran and has lived in Los Angeles since 1978.

 Career

 She created the jewelry line Kaviar Jewelry in 2002, now called Kathy Rose Jewelry.

 Rose opened a retail boutique, Kaviar and Kind in 2003, now called Roseark with jewelry and clothes.
 It is featuring her line, as well as lines from other designers.
 Photographs and paintings are also exhibited in the boutique.
 In 2009 she opened a second boutique in Santa Monica.

 She won the first season of the Bravo show, Launch My Line in 2010.

+She was accessories editor for FOAM magazine in 2013 - 2014.